ScQ-Cloud/pyquafu/docs/source/installation.rst

 1. Setup a Python virtual environment
 2. Update the virtual environment's packages and install some required dependencies (which may include CMake)
-3. Add a PTH-file to the Python virtual environment to make sure that MindQuantum will be detected
+3. Add a PTH-file to the Python virtual environment to make sure that quafu will be detected
 4. Create a build directory and run CMake within it
-5. Compile MindQuantum in-place
+5. Compile quafu in-place

-The next time you run the script, unless you specify one of the cleaning options or force a CMake configuration step, the script will only re-compile MindQuantum.
+The next time you run the script, unless you specify one of the cleaning options or force a CMake configuration step, the script will only re-compile quafu.

 For reference, here is the output of the help message from the Bash script (NB: might differ from the actual help message):